- Beauty Services

 1) Book a qualified specialised wedding photographer early (usually 12 to 18 months prior).

-2) Establish an open communication and discuss what you want and what can be achieved.
+2) Establish an open communication and discuss what you want, your budget, and what can be achieved.

 3) Be aware of limitations and have realistic expectations.